 Now let’s get to the part where we learn how NOT to get ourselves ‘arrested’ by LinkedIn.

-To use the maximum of your LinkedIn account potential for your business, and not be restricted you must know how to use it properly.
+To use the maximum potential of the LinkedIn account and avoid restrictions, you must know how to use it properly.

-Here we present to you the best ways on how to play safe and stay out of jail:
+Let’s go through the best ways to play safe and stay out of LinkedIn jail.

 - Profile visits